Critical evaluation of the neoclassical model for the equilibrium electrostatic field in a tokamak: Introduction

-At issue is the validity of the quasineutral approximation, which allows for a divergenceful electric field in the absence of a non-vanishing space charge density $\rho_e \equiv \sum_s n_s e_s$, formally expressed as $\divr \mvec{E} \neq 0$ for $\rho_e = 0$, and requires the determination of the electrostatic potential from an equation of motion.
-However, the quasineutral approximation does not respect the mathematics of electrodynamic field theory, \beq \divr \mvec{E} = \rho_e / \uepsi_0 \;. \eeq From a particle physicist's field-theoretic perspective~\citep{ryder-qft,davis70,mandlshaw,ramond-FTM90,halzenmartin}, the gauge invariant Maxwell field tensor $F^{\mu \nu} \equiv \partial^\mu A^\nu - \partial^\nu A^\mu$ is known to carry only 3 scalar degrees of freedom in media, not 3 for each of the electric and magnetic fields, embodied by the four-potential $A^\mu \equiv (\varPhi/\mrm{c},\mvec{A})$ subject to the gauge condition and coupled to sources given by the conserved four-current $J^\mu \equiv (\mrm{c} \rho_e,\mvec{J})$ through the inhomogeneous Maxwell equations $\partial_\nu F^{\mu \nu} = \umu_0 J^\mu$, and the homogeneous equations are recognized as the Bianchi identity for electromagnetism given by the field equation for the dual tensor $\partial_\nu \widetilde{F}^{\mu \nu} = 0$ and are satisfied identically when written in terms of the electromagnetic potential hence do not determine any degrees of freedom, thus the electrostatic field is determined by the space charge density $\rho_e$ and not by an equation of motion.
-The equations by Maxwell may be expressed succinctly using intrinsic, geometric notation as $\dext\, ^* \dext\, A = J$ in terms of the exterior derivative $\dext$, the Hodge dual $^*$, the connection 1-form $A$, and the current 3-form $J$, as given in many standard quantum field theory texts, such as Ryder~\citep{ryder-qft}, or more esoteric monographs, such as Davis~\citep{davis70}.
-What this shows is that Gauss's law may not be isolated from the remainder of the source bearing Maxwell field equations, $\curl \mvec{B} - \umu_0 \uepsi_0 \partial \mvec{E} / \partial t = \umu_0 \mvec{J}$, as they are but one unit of truth.
+Herein we examine two popular expressions for the electrostatic field determined by neoclassical models of plasma equilibrium, the first established from electron momentum conservation and the second from the Pfirsch-Schl\"{u}ter current, and show that one fails to withstand a formal scrutiny thereof and the other fails to respect the vector nature of the diamagnetic current.
+Please forgive the thoroughness of the presentation, which addresses the arguments made by various colleagues in defense of the neoclassical approach.
+At issue is the validity of the quasineutral approximation, which allows for a divergenceful electric field in the absence of a non-vanishing space charge density $\rho_e \equiv \sum_s n_s e_s$, formally expressed as $\divr \mvec{E} \neq 0$ for $\rho_e = 0$, and requires the determination of the electrostatic field from an equation of motion.
+However, the quasineutral approximation does not respect the mathematics of electrodynamic field theory, \beq \divr \mvec{E} = \rho_e / \vepsi_0 \;. \eeq From a particle physicist's perspective~\citep{davis70,ryder-qft,halzenmartin,ramond-FTM90,mandlshaw}, the gauge invariant Maxwell field tensor $F^{\mu \nu} \equiv \partial^\mu A^\nu - \partial^\nu A^\mu$ is known to carry only 3 scalar degrees of freedom in media, not 3 for each of the electric and magnetic fields, embodied by the four-potential $A^\mu \equiv (\Phi/\mrm{c},\mvec{A})$ subject to the gauge condition and coupled to sources given by the conserved four-current $J^\mu \equiv (\mrm{c} \rho_e,\mvec{J})$ through the inhomogeneous Maxwell equations $\partial_\nu F^{\mu \nu} = \mu_0 J^\mu$, while the homogeneous equations are recognized as the Bianchi identity for electromagnetism given by the field equation for the dual tensor $\partial_\nu \widetilde{F}^{\mu \nu} = 0$ and are satisfied identically when written in terms of the electromagnetic potential hence do not determine any degrees of freedom, thus the electrostatic field is determined by the space charge density $\rho_e$ and not by an equation of motion.
+The equations by Maxwell may be expressed succinctly using intrinsic, geometric notation as $\dext\, ^* \dext\, A = J$ in terms of the exterior derivative $\dext$, the Hodge dual $^*$, the connection 1-form $A$, and the current 3-form $J$, as given in many standard quantum field theory texts, such as~\citet{ryder-qft}, or more esoteric monographs, such as~\citet{davis70}.
+What that expression states is that Gauss's law may not be isolated from the remainder of the source bearing Maxwell field equations, $\curl \mvec{B} - \mu_0 \vepsi_0 \partial \mvec{E} / \partial t = \mu_0 \mvec{J}$, as they are but one unit of truth.